kghose/kghose.github.io/linux-tips/thinkpads.md

 I have the lowest end i5 (Intel) version and it works just fine browsing, writing and compiling code.
 It's also very power thrifty, barely breaking 5W and most of the time sitting at 3.5W.

+The fan stays off under the "Power Saver" setting under GNOME, which sets the CPU governor to `powersave` which keeps the CPU frequency under 800 MHz.

 I have the 45% NTSC, 300 nit touchscreen.
 It's what I could find.
 I don't really need the touchscreen and I'm not too fussy about color.
 The 300 nits is bright